jhamlet/protean-shrx/README.md

 ------------

 ~~~
-% npm install protean-shellrx
+% npm install protean-shrx
 ~~~

 Dependencies
 ------------

-These are installed when **protean-shellrx** is installed.
+These are installed when **protean-shrx** is installed.

 ~~~
+protean:    0.2.x
-underscore: 1.x.x
+underscore: 1.x
+del:        1.x
+globby:     1.x
 ~~~